marcocspc/58wq/_posts/2021-10-25-Headless-h264-xrdp-server-with-LXD-container.md

 ---
 layout: post
 title:  "Headless h264 xrdp server with LXD container and NVidia Drivers"
-date:  2021-10-13 11:49:18 -0300
+date:  2021-10-25 20:58:18 -0300
 categories: english linux
 ---

 # Headless h264 xrdp server with LXD container amd NVidia Drivers

 Another adventure of mine: I wanted to free some space on my desk.
-It's a small one, so my desktop takes too much space.
-I could move it to under the table, but there are a lot of cables and to organize things would take too much effort (yes, I am that kind of person).
+It's a small one, so my desktop takes too much of it.
+I could move this pc to under the table, but there are a lot of cables and to organize things would take too much effort (yes, I am that kind of person).
 So what's the solution?
 All the way remote desktop!
 But there's a catch.

 I've been looking for a remote desktop protocol that was able to use accelerated graphics to stream things using h264 protocol (or something like that).
 But xrdp and all sorts of vnc implementation didn't do that.
 Until I've found [this](https://github.com/neutrinolabs/xrdp/issues/1422) feature request and decided to try it out.